 But if you don’t have the time to read all that, let me just say, that many of the “men” in charge in Muslim majority countries are and have been misusing religious texts to control and intimidate their citizens.
 This has happened and continues to happen in all faiths.

-Mankind has a serious problem when it comes to twisting religions for their own greedy ends.
-But thankfully Islam still exists free from that corruption and we can still go back to the texts and find the truth (Please keep your eyes peeled in Dec. this year for my post about how unIslamic FGM is).
+Mankind has a serious problem when it comes to twisting religions (or any philosophy) for their own greedy ends.
+But thankfully Islam still exists free from that corruption and we can still go back to the texts and find the truth.

 The “I watch the news and/or listened to Islamophobe X, Y, and Z, so I know Islam” fallacy

 Seriously?!
 This logically faulty fellow wears confirmation bias like a teenage boy wears Axe body spray.